yassinebouassriaexternal-ship-it/warehouse_tracker/README.md

      - `time_out`: Clock-out time (HH:MM)
      - `lunch_minutes`: Lunch break duration in minutes (optional, defaults to 30)
      - `Agency`: Agency name (required for agency summary)
-   - **Cargo Volume CSV**: Columns required:
-     - `Date`: Cargo date (MM/DD/YYYY or M/D/YY)
-     - `MAWB`: Unique order identifier (if repeated, only the first date is counted)
-     - `Carton Number`: Total carton number for that MAWB

-4. **Analyze Data:**
-   - Use the "Cargo Relationship" page to visualize the relationship between cargo volume and worker hours/labors, with options to aggregate by day, month, or year.

 ## CSV Format Example